Skip to main content

 Protocols in Female Hormonal Health

-Hormonal optimization in women requires a sophisticated approach that accounts for the cyclical nature of the female endocrine system and the profound shifts that occur during and post-menopause.
+Hormonal optimization in women requires a sophisticated approach that accounts for the cyclical nature of the female endocrine system and the profound shifts that occur during perimenopause and post-menopause.
 Safety is achieved by using bioidentical hormones at the lowest effective doses to alleviate symptoms and improve quality of life.

 • Low-Dose Testosterone In women, small amounts of testosterone are vital for libido, mood, muscle tone, and cognitive clarity.
 A low-dose weekly subcutaneous injection of Testosterone Cypionate can restore these functions.
 The protocol is carefully monitored to ensure testosterone levels remain within the optimal physiological range for a female, avoiding any unwanted androgenic effects.